Acmion/HardPin/README.md

 6. Paste the code in to the console and execute
 7. Enjoy

+## Settings

+To use a separate row for pinned tabs run the following command in the console (after completing step 6):

+`HardPin.useDoubleRow(true)`

+To revert back to a single row run:

+`HardPin.useDoubleRow(false)`

 ## Keyboard Shortcut

 Toggle the pin status of the active tab by pressing Shift + Alt + P (on Mac: Cmd + Option + P).